Resource Governor Resource Pool

 The CAP_CPU_PERCENT setting is a hard cap limit on the CPU bandwidth for all requests in the resource pool.
 Workloads associated with the pool can use CPU capacity above the value of MAX_CPU_PERCENT if it is available, but not above the value of CAP_CPU_PERCENT.
 Using the example above, lets assume that the Marketing department is being charged for their resource usage.
 They want predictable billing and do not want to pay for more than 30 percent of the CPU.
 This can be accomplished by setting the CAP_CPU_PERCENT to 30 for the Marketing resource pool.

 MIN_MEMORY_PERCENT and MAX_MEMORY_PERCENT

-These settings are the minimum and maximum amount of memory reserved for the resource pool that can not be shared with other resource pools.
-The memory referenced here is query execution grant memory, not buffer pool memory (for example, data and index pages).
+These settings are the minimum and maximum amount of memory reserved for the resource pool that cannot be shared with other resource pools.
+For databases without memory-optimized tables, the memory referenced here is query execution grant memory, not buffer pool memory (for example, data and index pages).
 Setting a minimum memory value for a pool means that you are ensuring that the percentage of memory specified will be available for any requests that might run in this resource pool.
 This is an important differentiator compared to MIN_CPU_PERCENT, because in this case memory may remain in the given resource pool even when the pool does not have any requests in the workload groups belonging to this pool.
-Therefore it is crucial that you be very careful when using this setting, because this memory will be unavailable for use by any other pool, even when there are no active requests.
+Therefore it is crucial to be careful when using this setting, because this memory will be unavailable for use by any other pool, even when there are no active requests.
 Setting a maximum memory value for a pool means that when requests are running in this pool, they will never get more than this percentage of overall memory.